amit407/ComputerVisionProject/README.md

 # ComputerVisionProject
 Application for recognizing and classifying Sockets Type

-All of our code is written in Python.
-The only libraries we used are cv2, numpy and math.
+All of the code is written in Python.
+The only libraries used are cv2, numpy and math.
-For the user interface we used tkinter.
+User interface written using tkinter.

 The main steps:
 1. resize the image.